Marko221285/code-editor/README.md

 # Code-Editor

 This is online interactive development environment for writing React code.
+It anticipates 3rd party CommonJS/ES module system workflow, for both javascript and css files.

 ## Getting Started with Create React App